splunk/addonfactory-ucc-generator/docs/components.md

 Underlying `@splunk/react-ui` component: [`File`](https://splunkui.splunk.com/Packages/react-ui/File).

-The current implementation of the `file` component only supports `JSON` files and accepts only 1 file (can be dragged into).
+Define the file formats your add-on supports under `supportedFileTypes` key (it is required).
+`maxFileSize` value will be considered in KB.

 Usage example below: